GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools.md

 If you are trying to make a buffer on a layer with a Geographical Coordinate System, processing will warn you and suggest to reproject the layer to a __metric Coordinate System__.
 ```

-In the case of humanitarian action buffering can be used to create a map which provides information about the coverage of health sites in the distance of 10 km.
+In the case of humanitarian action, buffering can be used to create a map which provides information about the coverage of health sites in the distance of 10 km.
 The health sites are points and can be buffered with 10 km.
 In a next step, the results can be dissolved if two buffer zones overlap and create a homogoneous area.
 This examples will be done in the next step.

 ### Exercise: Create 10km buffer around health centres